-- a) Will gather information based on submission of the Sanction Letter, and supporting documents submitted by the faculty member. - b) Will administer a Judicial Hold on the student file while the case is adjudicated and sanctions are imposed. - c) Will serve the role of record keeper for all Honor Council meetings. - d) Will notify the student of the outcome of the Honor Council meeting.
+a) Will gather information based on submission of the Sanction Letter, and supporting documents submitted by the faculty member.

+- b) Will administer a Judicial Hold on the student file while the case is adjudicated and sanctions are imposed. - c) Will serve the role of record keeper for all Honor Council meetings. - d) Will notify the student of the outcome of the Honor Council meeting. - e) Will include the faculty member, department/division chair, dean, and provost as recipients of both the initial letter to the accused student violator and the final outcome notification letter.

 If the student fails to respond to the letter, the student waives his/her right to a hearing by the Honor Council, and the Office of Student Affairs will retain the case for record.
 Sanctions imposed are final; there are no appeals.
-Student appeals to original sanction(s) must be submitted in writing within five (5) University business days to the Office of Student Affairs.
+Student appeals to original sanction(s) must be submitted in writing within ten (10) University business days to the Office of Student Affairs.